srudhi6383/Online-Wine-shop/README.md

 ![Untitled](https://github.com/srudhi6383/Online-Wine-shop/assets/112762975/cca5498d-9488-4132-a3f6-e119ba7053aa)# Online-Wine-shop

-WineShop Website
+## Wineshop Website

-This is an online wine shop website project built using HTML, CSS, and JavaScript.
+This is an online wine shop website project built using HTML, CSS, JavaScript and Firebase.

 ## Table of Contents